What Is a Fluorescein Angiography?

-Your doctor may recommend a fluorescein angiography to assess if the blood vessels in the back of your eye are receiving adequate blood flow.
-It can also be used to diagnose eye disorders, such as macular degeneration or diabetic retinopathy.
+Your doctor may recommend a fluorescein angiography to determine if the blood vessels in the back of your eye are getting adequate blood flow.
+It can also be used to help your doctor diagnose eye disorders, such as macular degeneration or diabetic retinopathy.

-Macular degeneration strikes the macula, the part of the eye that lets you focus on fine detail.
-Sometimes the disorder worsens so slowly that you may not notice any change at all.
-However, in some cases, your vision deteriorates rapidly and may lead to blindness in both eyes.
+Macular degeneration occurs in the macula, which is the part of the eye that allows you to focus on fine detail.
+Sometimes, the disorder worsens so slowly that you may not notice any change at all.
+In some people, it causes vision to deteriorate rapidly and blindness in both eyes may occur.

-Because the disease destroys your focused, central vision, it prevents you from seeing objects clearly, driving, reading, and watching television.
+Because the disease destroys your focused, central vision, it prevents you from:

-This eye disorder is caused by long-term diabetes and results in permanent damage to the blood vessels in the back of the eye (or the retina).
-The retina converts images and light that enter the eye into signals, which are then transmitted to the brain via the optic nerve.
+Diabetic retinopathy is caused by long-term diabetes and results in permanent damage to the blood vessels in the back of the eye, or the retina.
+The retinaconverts images and light that enter the eye into signals, which are then transmitted to the brain through the optic nerve.

 There are two types of this disorder:

-- non-proliferative diabetic retinopathy: this is the initial stages of the disease
+- non-proliferative diabetic retinopathy, which occurs in the initial stages of the disease

-- proliferative diabetic retinopathy: this condition develops later and is more severe
+- proliferative diabetic retinopathy, which develops later and is more severe

-Your doctor may order fluorescein angiography to determine if treatments for these eye disorders are working.
+Your doctor may also order fluorescein angiography to determine if treatments for these eye disorders are working.

-Be sure to tell your doctor before the test about any prescriptions, over-the-counter drugs, and herbal supplements you are taking.
-You should also tell your doctor if you have an allergy to iodine.
+Be sure to tell your doctor before the test about any prescriptions, over-the-counter drugs, and herbal supplements you’re taking.
+You should also tell your doctor if you’re allergic to iodine.

-If you wear contact lenses, they must be taken out before the test.
+If you wear contact lenses, you’ll need to take them out before the test.

 Your doctor will perform the test by inserting standard dilation eye drops into your eyes.
 These make your pupils dilate.
-He or she will then ask you to rest your chin and forehead against the camera’s supports so that your head remains still throughout the test.
+They’ll then ask you to rest your chin and forehead against the camera’s supports so that your head remains still throughout the test.

-Your doctor will then use the camera to take a number of pictures of your inner eye.
-Once your doctor has completed the first batch of pictures, he or she will give you a small injection in a vein in your arm.
+Your doctor will then use the camera to take many pictures of your inner eye.
+Once your doctor has completed the first batch of pictures, they’ll give you a small injection into a vein in your arm.
 This injection contains a dye called fluorescein.
 Your doctor will then continue to take pictures as the fluorescein moves through the blood vessels into your retina.